eldentowers/smp-modpack/README.md

 # Installation (New Instance)
 This modpack uses **Modrinth**.
 Download the Modrinth App [here](https://modrinth.com/app) before continuing.
 The [Prism Launcher](https://prismlauncher.org/) also has the ability to import Modrinth pack files, if you wish to use it instead.

-1. Install the latest `eldensmp-java.mrpack` file from the [releases tab](https://github.com/eldentowers/smp-modpack/releases).
+1. Install the latest `eldensmp-java.mrpack` file from the [releases tab (v1.0.3-1.21.10)](https://github.com/eldentowers/smp-modpack/releases).
 2. Run the `eldensmp-java.mrpack` file to create a new instance in the Modrinth App.
 Only run the file once, or you will create multiple duplicate instances.
   - If you're using **Prism Launcher**, create a new instance and choose **Import**.
 Then, choose the `eldensmp-java.mrpack` file to create the instance.
 3. Ensure you are logged in to the Modrinth App, and launch the new instance.